 -Outages have been planned for 5th November 2014.
 These works are weather dependent and so could be postponed/re planned.
 Other outages may be required due to equipment failure.

 Airport City -World Logistics Hub

 Work on the World Logistics Hub; part of the Enterprise Zone for Greater Manchester commenced in January 2014.
 Please see the pdf entitled "Manchester Airport World Logistics Hub -First construction phase" to see an annotated artists impression of how the site will look when complete (in ten to fifteen years’ time).
-The first phase of work is almost complete:
+The first phase of work is now complete:

 - The realignment of Sunbank Lane and other road infrastructure is now in place.

-- Construction of the cargo shed for our first tenant is now complete and DHL will occupy the site in October
+- Construction of the cargo shed for our first tenant is now complete and DHL have now occupied the site.

 Area B Car Park north of Ringway Road